domainmod/userguide/docs/domain-queue.md

 6. You will now be taken to the Domain Queue page, where you can see the status of your domain imports.
 You can also access the Domain Queue by clicking on **Queue** on the main menu (this menu option is only available when you have domains being processed in the queue).

-7. Once all of your imports have completed you can click on the **Clear Completed** button in order to clear the queue.
+7. Once all of your imports have completed you can click the **Clear Completed** button in order to clear the queue.